lewistang-uk/commute-status/README.md

 The TfL app only shows confirmed delays and disruption, which can sometimes be late.
 By using TfL's API as a source of train data, potential delays can be identified before official confirmation, as well as being able to check when the next train is.

-KPIs (headways and wait times) can also be tracked over time to identify trends in service patterns.
+KPIs (headways, wait times and excess wait times) can also be tracked over time to identify trends in service patterns.

 Powered by TfL Open Data.